 Every day brought a torrent of mind-blowing experiences that took us out of our comfort zone and opened our hearts and minds to a new view on life.
 We slaughtered a pig for a village feast.
 We had our futures read in some kind of mysterious leaves.
 We helped repair a remote school.
-We played soccer with local children on top-of-the-world football pitch, sharing the unspoken joy of friendly competition.
-A local shaman accompanied us, serving as spiritual guide and performing sacred rituals to bless and cleanse our eager souls.
+We played soccer with local children on a top-of-the-world football pitch, sharing the unspoken joy of friendly competition.
+A local shaman accompanied us, serving as a spiritual guide and performing sacred rituals to bless and cleanse our eager souls.

-A labyrinth of ferns and trees, enveloped us in green and the damp undergrowth under my soaked hiking shoes compelled me to increase my pace and catch up with the rest of the trekking group.
+A labyrinth of ferns and trees enveloped us in green, and the damp undergrowth under my soaked hiking shoes compelled me to increase my pace and catch up with the rest of the trekking group.

 Because we were earlier informed of a group that protects the mountain gorillas and would be there when we showed up, I was glad someone is here to protect my backpack and camera gear.
 I waved at them with a nod to acknowledge their presence.

 Then, out of the blue, he stands up bipedally and does a rapid chest beat vibrating the whole jungle in deep drum sounds.
 You would think the Jungle tribe was coming down on the gorilla trekking group for trespassing.
 This is when I instinctively take those two forbidden steps — or three — to bolt.
-The ranger who had seen this coming holds and stops me.
-The silverback also stops, within 10 feet.
+The ranger who had seen this coming holds and stopped me.
+The silverback also stopped within 10 feet.

-It’s explained, as my heart explodes with fear and excitement, that the Silverback (who’s name I’ve forgotten) thought I was getting too close.
+It’s explained, as my heart explodes with fear and excitement, that the Silverback (whose name I’ve forgotten) thought I was getting too close.
 In my dopamine filled photography moments, I had forgotten to keep the distance between us.

 My reaction to the silverback’s dramatic display proves that nothing prepares you for the intensity of encountering a mountain gorilla in its natural setting.

-With all the gorilla family members spread over a 50 meter open forest space, munching away at every plant near them, mothers watching over their young ones while the juveniles tested their muscle strength jumping off soft branches, we were all engrossed in the moment’s passing.
+With all the gorilla family members spread over a 50-meter open forest space, munching away at every plant near them, mothers watching over their young ones while the juveniles tested their muscle strength jumping off soft branches, we were all engrossed in the moment’s passing.

 The hour allotted to us passed by like a cold wind in the summer.
 I wanted to stay some more when the guide gestured for us to pack up and get ready to leave.
-The gorilla trekking experience will stay with me for the rest of my life and it was worth every single penny I spent.
+The gorilla trekking experience will stay with me for the rest of my life, and it was worth every single penny I spent.